craftsmandigital/content/notes/front-matter-manipulation.md

 This must be done with a great portion of ingenuity, since it is no way in Hugo to physically manipulate content files before site generation.

 #### benefits
- - When front matter is manipulated before generatig of site, there is no modification in the Hugo project since this is already done before generat
+When front matter is manipulated before generatig of site, there is no modification in the Hugo project since this is already done before generation.

 #### disadvantages
+we always have to test if our pre generated front matter content

 ### Create dynamically front matter variables during run time.
 Hugo cant see this variables when we generate a site.
 If we are going to add a new tag, for example, then we have to manipulate the code all places where tags is present in our code base